winterweird/sdlbox/docs/Component.md

 The specific attributes and contents of each Component are generally specified in the subclassing Component's constructor.
 For more fine-grained control over the Component's attributes, have a look at [the ComponentFactory class](ComponentFactory.md)

+The Component class contains several deprecated methods which are not documented here.

 ## Public methods

 ### `~Component`